AleksandrRogov/DynamicsWebApi/.github/README.md

 - [X] File upload/download/delete for a File Field. `Added in v.1.7.0`
 - [X] Full proxy support. `Added in v.1.7.2`
 - [X] Full proxy support. `Added in v.1.7.2`
-- [X] Refactoring and conversion to TypeScript. `Added in v.2.0`
+- [X] Refactoring and conversion to TypeScript. `Added in v.2.0.0`
-- [X] Implement [Dataverse Search API](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/webapi/relevance-search). `Added in v.2.0`
+- [X] Implement [Dataverse Search API](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/webapi/relevance-search). `Added in v.2.0.0`
-- [ ] Allow custom headers to be passed to the request. [#151](https://github.com/AleksandrRogov/DynamicsWebApi/issues/151)
+- [X] Allow custom headers to be passed to the request. [#151](https://github.com/AleksandrRogov/DynamicsWebApi/issues/151). `Added in v.2.1.0`
-- [ ] Support Microsoft Power Pages.
+- [X] Support Microsoft Power Pages. `Added in v.2.1.0`

 Many more features to come!